hnes/frdev/README.md

 bash unstall_frdev.sh
 ```

-## License
+# License

-Just fell free and do anything you want with it.
+Just feel free and do anything you want with it.

+Good luck and happy!